Learn more about Academic Policies online.

 Withdrawal from the University

-A student who wishes to withdraw from the University for the remainder of a semester or session must apply using the Change in Enrollment Status form, available online, by the deadline in the University Calendar.
-Upon approval, tuition and fee adjustments will be in accordance with the published refund schedule (see Refund Policy ).
+A student who wishes to withdraw from the University for the remainder of a semester or session must apply using the Change in Enrollment Status form by the deadline in the University Calendar.
+Upon approval, tuition and fee adjustments will be in accordance with the published refund schedule (see Refund Policy).
 If students withdraw after the seventh week of the semester, they are ordinarily not granted readmission for the following semester, unless extreme contributory circumstances such as severe illness caused the withdrawal.